 A pastry chef is someone who is schooled and skilled in the making of pastries, desserts, breads and other baked goods.
 Some pastry items may include cakes, cookies, cupcakes, pies, tortes and ice cream.
 Pastry chefs are employed in large hotels, bistros, restaurants, bakeries, and some cafés.

-The pastry chef is a member of the classic brigade de cuisine in a professional kitchen and is the station chef of the pastry department.
+A pastry chef is typically found in a professional kitchen and is the station chef of the pastry department.
 As with other station chefs, the pastry chef may have other chefs or assistants within their department.
 Bakers may also be members of the pastry department in larger establishments.
 Some pastry chefs prefer to have their own small business, running a bakery or dessert shop.